centrodph/styled-components-migration/styling_migration_options.md

 - **Build tool integration: 6/10** - Linaria relies on code transformation during build to evaluate templates and extract CSS.
 Projects without a Babel pipeline (or with complex, layered toolchains) may find integration more involved.
 Requires Babel or compatible setup. ([Installation](https://linaria.dev/docs/getting-started))

-- **Dependencies: 7/10** - Requires Babel and Linaria plugins.
-The setup adds complexity to the build pipeline, but once configured, it works reliably.
+- **Dependencies: 5/10** - Requires Babel and Linaria plugins as external dependencies.
+The setup adds significant complexity to the build pipeline with Babel configuration and Linaria plugin setup.
+Build-time transformation requires additional tooling.
 Some projects may need to adjust their build configuration.
+Multiple build-time dependencies and configuration overhead.

 ### React 19 & Future Compatibility